syheliel/jpf-wiki-sync/devel/Writing-JPF-tests.md

 As a complex runtime system for (almost) arbitrary Java programs, it goes without saying that JPF needs a lot of regression tests.
 You can find these under the `src/tests` directories in (hopefully) all JPF projects.
 All tests follow the same scheme, which is motivated by the need to run tests in a number of different ways:

-  1. as part of the Ant-based build system, i.e. from build.xml
+  1. as part of the Gradle-based build system, as configures in `build.gradle`;
-  1. as explicitly invoked JUnit tests
+  1. as explicitly invoked JUnit tests;
-  1. by directly running JPF on the test application (i.e. without JUnit, either as a JPF `shell` or via RunTest.jar)
+  1. by directly running JPF on the test application (i.e. without JUnit, either as a JPF `shell` or via RunTest.jar);
-  1. by running the test application on a normal JVM
+  1. by running the test application on a normal JVM.

 The rationale for this is to support various levels of inspection and debugging.